 Tip 7 – Acceptance

 A good shaman is one who accepts you just the way you are.
-A shaman is called the wounded healer because their own difficulties and traumas are how they learned to be compassionate.
+Shamans are called the wounded healer, because their own difficulties and traumas are how they learned to be compassionate.
 Their ongoing healing process helped them learn how to help you.

 Tip 8 – Ethics

 Some ethical behaviors would include: Good boundaries between you and them so that they behave respectfully and professionally.
 They would not tell you to stop your current medical treatments.
 They will not confirm stories of childhood abuse or trauma.
 They will not pressure you into scheduling a session with them.
 They may refer you to a different healer if they think one would better match your needs.